thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 2018 was a packed year.
 I spoke at 14 events.
 Conferences, meetups and even paid speaking assignments at company events.

-At the start of this journey, I would never had thought one day I would be paid by companies to present.
+At the start of this journey, I would never have thought one day I would be paid by companies to present.

 The highs of 2018 were speaking at [Agile India](https://2018.agileindia.org/),